htcondor/htcondor/docs/version-history/development-release-series-89.rst

   The Job Router will still read the old configuration and transforms, but the new configuration syntax is much more flexible and powerful.

-  - Routes are now a modified form of job transform. ``JOB_ROUTER_ROUTE_NAMES`` defines both the order and which routes are enabled
+  - Routes are now a modified form of job transform. :macro:`JOB_ROUTER_ROUTE_NAMES`` defines both the order and which routes are enabled
   - Multiple pre-route and post-route transforms that apply to all routes can be defined.
-  - The Routes and transforms use the same syntax and transform engine as ``SUBMIT_TRANSFORM_NAMES``.
+  - The Routes and transforms use the same syntax and transform engine as :macro:`SUBMIT_TRANSFORM_NAMES`.

   :ticket:`7432`